Tripati3000/dynamic-ANALYSIS/README.md

 # Investigation of Registry 🔍

+Registries in Windows are like organized storage areas for important system and application settings.
+Attackers can exploit them to sneak in malicious software and make it start up whenever the computer boots, helping them steal data and maintain control over the system.

 Open **Regshot** and click **2nd shot** Because we want to compare 1st shot and 2nd shot like before malware amd after malware what things have done in our virtual box 👍 after that click "compare" down below 2nd shot